-For example, there can be marital changes, shareholders spitting the dummy and walking out, taking on an amazing new person or even death.
+For example, there can be marital changes, shareholders spitting the dummy and walking out, taking on an amazing new person, or even death.

-- If a company has more than 10 shareholders, you could be required to prepare accounts under International Financial Reporting Standards (IFRS) if you don’t opt out in time.
-IFRS is not something you want to deal with in a small privately owned company as the cost is significant, so beware when taking on new investors.
+If a company has more than 10 shareholders, you could be required to prepare accounts under NZ IFRS if you don’t opt out in time.
+NZ IFRS is not something you want to deal with in a small privately owned company.
+The cost is significant, so be aware of this when taking on new investors.

-- Shareholder agreements – these are not compulsory but are important as they detail what is to happen in the event of a shareholder leaving the company, whether voluntarily, involuntarily, or if the company ceases trading.
-Make sure these are updated!
+These are not compulsory but must be followed if in place.
+Shareholder agreements usually include details of what happens in the event of a shareholder leaving the company, whether voluntarily or involuntarily, or if the company ceases trading.